roman-milk/roman-milk.github.io/a-secretary-changed.md

  She cleaned the room.
 I was almost impressed by her professionalism.
 Then I noticed she was collared.
 Her collar black and locked on just like mine.
 I sighed and realized there would be no help from the help as it were.

  She quietly went about the room.
 Cleaning.
 Dusting.
 Then disappeared from my view and I heard scrubbing.
 With a surge of humiliation it dawned on me.
 She was scrubbing the carpet from my earlier escapades.
 Scrubbing my juices from the deep pile shag.
 God.
-Report_Story #2